UbiquityRobotics/learn/doing_more/network_connect.md

 Before you go on, you should change the hostname of your robot, to distinguish your robot from others.
 Open a new terminal window, and log in to the robot with ssh:

-ssh ubuntu@ubiquityrobot.local, using the password which is ubunutu.
+ssh ubuntu@ubiquityrobot.local, using the password which is "ubunutu".

 Note that you now have two terminal windows open on your workstation.
 The first one has the workstation command line, but the second has the robot's command line, because you used `ssh` to connect it to the robot.